Key takeaways

 Take any required minimum distributions from your own retirement accounts before December 31 to avoid stiff penalties.
 Under SECURE Act 2.0, the age at which individuals must take their first required minimum distribution rose to 73.
 You can defer your first RMD to April 1 of the year after the year in which you turn 73, but after your first RMD, subsequent RMDs must be taken by December 31 of each year to avoid additional taxes.

-On July 18, 2024, the Internal Revenue Service (IRS) issued Final Regulations regarding RMDs from inherited IRAs and qualified plan accounts.
-No excise tax will be assessed for designated beneficiaries (and certain others) who inherited IRAs between 2020-2023 and do not take a minimum distribution in 2024.
-However, on January 1, 2025, final RMD regulations will become effective and certain designated beneficiaries will be required to take RMDs in 2025.
-These rules are complex and we recommend clients consult with their own tax advisors before making decisions related to required distributions from inherited IRAs.
+As the result of final RMD regulations issued in 2024, no excise tax will be assessed for designated beneficiaries (and certain others) who inherited IRAs in 2020-2023 and did not take minimum distributions in 2021-2024.
+However, on January 1, 2025, those regulations became effective, and most beneficiaries are required to take RMDs in 2025 and beyond.
+These rules are complex, and we recommend clients consult with their own tax advisors before making decisions related to required distributions from inherited IRAs.

 Using capital losses to offset gains may lower or eliminate capital gains taxes.